IR-IR/BigBrother/README.md

 # BigBrother
-A few statistics and charts from the CBS show Big Brother.
+A few statistics and charts from the CBS show Big Brother from Seasons 1 to 21.